Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Modifies the target pools to which all new instances in this group are assigned.
 Existing instances in the group are not affected.
 */
 await gapi.client.compute.regionInstanceGroupManagers.setTargetPools({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

 /*
-Flags the specified instances in the managed instance group to be started.
-This method increases the targetSize and decreases the targetStoppedSize of the managed instance group by the number of instances that you start.
-The startInstances operation is marked DONE if the startInstances request is successful.
-The underlying actions take additional time.
-You must separately verify the status of the STARTING action with the listmanagedinstances method.
-In this request, you can only specify instances that are stopped.
-For example, if an instance was previously stopped using the stopInstances method, it can be started using the startInstances method.
-If a health check is attached to the managed instance group, the specified instances will be verified as healthy after they are started.
-You can specify a maximum of 1000 instances with this method per request.
-*/
-await gapi.client.compute.regionInstanceGroupManagers.startInstances({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

-/*
-Flags the specified instances in the managed instance group to be immediately stopped.
-You can only specify instances that are running in this request.
-This method reduces the targetSize and increases the targetStoppedSize of the managed instance group by the number of instances that you stop.
-The stopInstances operation is marked DONE if the stopInstances request is successful.
-The underlying actions take additional time.
-You must separately verify the status of the STOPPING action with the listmanagedinstances method.
-If the standbyPolicy.initialDelaySec field is set, the group delays stopping the instances until initialDelaySec have passed from instance.creationTimestamp (that is, when the instance was created).
-This delay gives your application time to set itself up and initialize on the instance.
-If more than initialDelaySec seconds have passed since instance.creationTimestamp when this method is called, there will be zero delay.
-If the group is part of a backend service that has enabled connection draining, it can take up to 60 seconds after the connection draining duration has elapsed before the VM instance is stopped.
-Stopped instances can be started using the startInstances method.
-You can specify a maximum of 1000 instances with this method per request.
-*/
-await gapi.client.compute.regionInstanceGroupManagers.stopInstances({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

-/*
-Flags the specified instances in the managed instance group to be immediately suspended.
-You can only specify instances that are running in this request.
-This method reduces the targetSize and increases the targetSuspendedSize of the managed instance group by the number of instances that you suspend.
-The suspendInstances operation is marked DONE if the suspendInstances request is successful.
-The underlying actions take additional time.
-You must separately verify the status of the SUSPENDING action with the listmanagedinstances method.
-If the standbyPolicy.initialDelaySec field is set, the group delays suspension of the instances until initialDelaySec have passed from instance.creationTimestamp (that is, when the instance was created).
-This delay gives your application time to set itself up and initialize on the instance.
-If more than initialDelaySec seconds have passed since instance.creationTimestamp when this method is called, there will be zero delay.
-If the group is part of a backend service that has enabled connection draining, it can take up to 60 seconds after the connection draining duration has elapsed before the VM instance is suspended.
-Suspended instances can be resumed using the resumeInstances method.
-You can specify a maximum of 1000 instances with this method per request.
-*/
-await gapi.client.compute.regionInstanceGroupManagers.suspendInstances({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

-/*
 Inserts or updates per-instance configurations for the managed instance group. perInstanceConfig.name serves as a key used to distinguish whether to perform insert or patch.